 Layer discipline and naming so files stay readable

-PCB documentation is where file “detail” becomes tiny.
-Reference designators, fine pitch footprints, via fields, and dense copper pours all need to survive deep zoom.
+PCB documentation is where file details are small.
+Reference designators fine. pitch footprints through fields, dense copper pours needed to survive deep zoom

 Gerbers and drill files vs “human” PDFs (fab vs review)